Al-Hikma University (Baghdad)

 Al-Hikma University college (كليةالحكمةالجامعة) was a university in Baghdad founded in 1956 by members of the New England Province of the Society of Jesus.
 Al hikma means "wisdom" in English.

 History

 Baghdad College

 Four American Jesuits were sent to Iraq in 1932 at the request of Pope Pius XI, upon the urging of the Patriarch of the Chaldean Catholic Church, as the Kingdom of Iraq prepared for its independence from Great Britain.
 There they founded Baghdad College, which soon became known as an institution of academic excellence.

 Al-Hikma University

 In 1952 the decision was made to provide a university-level facility for the city.
-The buildings were designed and built by the Jesuits on a 195-acre campus (Zaafarania) south of Baghdad.
+The buildings were designed and built by the Jesuits on a 195-acre campus (al-Za'franiya) south of Baghdad.

 Library

 In 1960, the construction of a new library building for Al-Hikma University commenced.
 It was funded by the Ford Foundation (Qubain 1966), but the foundation expected the university to find the money for furnishing it.
 The building was completed in 1962, when the collection was around 20,000 volumes.
 Although the library was not architecturally commendable, it was reported to have attracted some imitators.
 It had a collection of 327 manuscripts, a private collection donated in 1965, which were catalogued with support funded by a grant from the Rockefeller Foundation (Qazanchi 1970).
 In the late 1960s, Gurgis Awad (Librarian of the Iraqi Museum) donated his private collection to the Al-Hikma University Library (Zado 1990).